-West Virginia Criminal Statute of Limitations
+West Virginia Criminal Statute of Limitations at a Glance

 The following chart lists the criminal statute of limitations in West Virginia.

-|Code Section||West Virginia Code Section 61-11-9: Limitation of Prosecution|
+|Code Section||West Virginia Code Section 61-11-9|

-|Acts During Which Statute of Limitations Doesn’t Run||If the indictment is stolen, lost, or destroyed, then the clock doesn't run.
+|Acts During Which Statute Does Not Run||If the indictment is stolen, lost, or destroyed, then the clock doesn't run.
 However, with the current computer systems in place, this could be less likely to happen than it may have been in the past.|